heig-vd-dai-course/heig-vd-dai-course/00.01-set-up-a-windows-development-environment/01-course-material/README.md

 Get-NetFirewallProfile -Name Public | Get-NetFirewallRule | where DisplayName -ILike "IntelliJ IDEA*" | Disable-NetFirewallRule
 ```

+The following screenshot shows the Windows Firewall settings where you can check
+that the rule has been created:

 ![Allow IntelliJ IDEA access to WSL](./images/windows-firewall.png)

 #### Create a new project in IntelliJ IDEA